 Barnes& Noble – The online presence of Barnes & Noble is more than just a place to buy books.
 This site also offers book reviews, a forum where readers can connect, regular columns, articles, and much more.

-Big Universe – This award winning web community is excellent for young book lovers.
+Big Universe – This award winning web community is an excellent resource for the young book lover.
 Big Universe users can read books online, create and publish their own works, recommend books, and much more.

 BookMooch – BookMooch is a free online service that allows readers to give away the books they no longer want and get new books in return.
 BookMooch users can get two books for every one they give away.